cli/cli/docs/install_linux.md

 sudo dnf update gh
 ```

+Bugs from the community repository's package can be reported [on RedHat's bug tracker](https://bugzilla.redhat.com/enter_bug.cgi?component=gh)

 ### Amazon Linux 2 (yum)

 Install using our package repository for immediate access to latest releases: